MNA Urges Intl Community To Take Notice Of Barbarism In IIOJK - UrduPoint

 MNA Urges Int'l Community To Take Notice Of Barbarism In IIOJK

-Pakistan Threek-e-Insaf (PTI) Member National Assembly (MNA) from Jhang Muhammad Ameer Sultan urged the international community to take notice of the increasing barbarism of India in Indian Illegally Occupied Jammu and Kashmir (IIOJK).

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2021 ) :Pakistan Threek-e-Insaf (PTI) Member National Assembly (MNA) from Jhang Muhammad Ameer Sultan urged the international community to take notice of the increasing barbarism of India in Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :Pakistan Threek-e-Insaf (PTI) Member National Assembly (MNA) Muhammad Ameer Sultan Sunday urged the international community to take notice of the increasing barbarism of India in Indian Illegally Occupied Jammu and Kashmir (IIOJK).

 Talking to APP, he said Kashmiris were brave people and the blood of martyrs would not go in vain.